Students in the Balliol Front Quad on a tour with an undergraduate student

 Successful applicants will be expected to attend a series of online seminars (5.00pm‑7.00pm), an Oxbridge admissions talk and a two-night residential stay in August.
 The seminars will begin in the Spring Term and end shortly after Easter.
 Participants are recommended to allow two hours of working time each week to complete assigned tasks in advance of each session.
 The August residential will take place at the Balliol College site.
 Before arriving, attendees will be required to complete an essay, a research brief or a problem sheet in preparation for an Oxford-style tutorial.
 It should be noted that no recordings will be made during the programmes.
 As such, it is vital that applicants are able to commit to all seminars and events.

 You can find your POLAR 4 score by visiting the Office for Students website and entering your postcode into the search box (make sure that there are no spaces in your postcode).
-You can find your ACORN score from the Acorn Webpage.

 Selection Criteria